Concurrency

 to determine whether the

-The provided code includes stubs for helper functions including
+The provided code includes stubs for a helper function

 shell_run_builtin

-Much of the actual implementation in both Parts 1 and 2 of this assignment will require calling library functions in C. Our implementation advice will point out which functions are necessary, but it is up to you to read the manual pages and documentation to determine exactly how to use each function.
-This is to help you practice reading language documentation in general (which is how you will program outside of classes).
+Much of the actual implementation of this assignment will require calling library functions in C. Our implementation advice will point out which functions are necessary, but it is up to you to read the manual pages and documentation to determine exactly how to use each function.
+This is to help you practice reading language documentation in general (which is how you will program outside of classes, out in the world).

 This document refers to manual pages for the standard libraries and